 Where are your Centres?

 We have two sites in total.
-The largest and our head office is located in Birmingham and our other site is in Coven, Wolverhampton called Sunnyside.
-Our Birmingham centre will be relocating to Catherine-De-Barnes in Solihull around July/August 2015.
+The largest, and our head office, is located in Catherine-De-Barnes, Solihull and our other site is in Coven, Wolverhampton called Sunnyside.
+Our Birmingham centre relocated from Digbeth, in Birmingham, to Catherine-De-Barnes in Solihull and opened on 23rd October 2015.

 How many kennels do you have?

 We have 130 dog kennels at the Birmingham site, and 100 at our Sunnyside centre

 How many dogs do you have at BDH?

 At any one time we have around 150-200 dogs across our two sites.

 How many animals do you care for each year?

 In 2015 we cared for over 3,356 dogs across our two sites, which consisted of animals who were either lost, abandoned or simply unable to stay with their current families.

 When are you open for visitors?

 If you would like to visit us, BDH is open to the public from 11am – 4.45pm Monday to Saturday, Closed Bank Holidays (last entry is at 4.30pm).
 Further details on our telephone numbers and Centre locations can be found on our contact page.

 Can I visit the Home even if I just want to look around and not rehome a dog?

 We welcome lots of visitors to our centres whether they are here to visit our Kennels, speak with the team, make an enquiry, rehome a dog, attend an event, or simply just to have a look around and meet our residents.?